I have been travelling to India since I was 18. India is my second home.

 Often people ask me “Why India?” and I get bothered!
 Why not India? why do we need a reason 🙂 … I believe I had always been attracted by this country when I was a child.

 My God Mother had been to India and had shown me her photos.
 At the time, we had to close all shutters and set up the old slide projector, something looking like this one:

-There were some very fascinating colors and we could grasp moments of life, sadness, happiness, … it was simply mysterious and amazing at the same time.
+There were some very fascinating colours and we could grasp moments of life, sadness, happiness, … it was simply mysterious and amazing at the same time.
 I always wanted to be in those pictures and I made this a goal.
 Initially it was only a dream, I would always say that I would go to India, travel there.
-I didn’t want to go without anyone!
-IT was MY thing, “my” dream to realize on my own and I did it.
+I didn’t want to go with anyone!
+It was MY thing, “my” dream to realise on my own and I did it.

 Then I started to think that holidays and internships were not enough and I really wanted to live in India.
 I was also a bit tired of “fieldwork” and didn’t see myself in villages forever.
 I wanted a city life where I could work with international people and Indians.
 I had always been tutoring and I did an online Master’s degree on teaching French as a Foreign Language.
 After a 6-8 month gap teaching English Second Language in France, I got a job in Bangalore and moved to India.
 I have been living in India since then.